stevekrenzel/autoreload/README.md

 `python main.py`, then watches the current working directory and all subdirectories for changes.
 If any changes are detected, then the process is killed, and started all over again.

+'''
+Use  in conjunction w nohup on ubuntu server to kill PID of stale runserver process, and restart server for updated live deployment
+'''